QuickFastly/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Ciraza.md

   </table>
 </div>

-The First Graven people are an ethnic group with numerous subcultures descended from [[Cirazan]] nomads that seem to have first settled in what is now [[Lonfolk]], [[Ustonia]].
+The First Graven people are an ethnic group with numerous subcultures descended from [[Ciraza]] nomads that seem to have first settled in what is now [[Lonfolk]], [[Ustonia]].
 They have kept a comprehensive oral history since ancient times, but no First Graven written material has yet been discovered.
 They were displaced by [[Exilan]] colonials in 1647 and their numbers have dwindled ever since, to the point that much of their history has been lost and their native languages are all considered severely threatened.

 ### Native Arkan people